Meet Our Experts

-Robert is currently President of OTIS’s Board of Directors.
-He is a Senior Teratogen Information Specialist and Community Outreach Coordinator with MotherToBaby California, responsible for increasing awareness about the value of MotherToBaby’s services and cultivating new partnerships with healthcare providers and community‐based organizations.
+Robert is a Senior Teratogen Information Specialist and Community Outreach Coordinator with MotherToBaby California, responsible for increasing awareness about the value of MotherToBaby’s services and cultivating new partnerships with healthcare providers and community‐based organizations.

 Sharon Voyer Lavigne, MS

 Sharon has worked for MotherToBaby Connecticut for more than 28 years, the last eighteen of which she has served as the Coordinator.
-She is also currently the Research Coordinator representing her service and co‐Chair of the Education Committee.
+She is also currently the Research Coordinator representing her service.
 Sharon is a clinical Instructor in the Division of Human Genetics, Department of Genetics and Genome Sciences at UConn Health in Farmington, CT.
 She graduated from Northeastern University and went on to receive a Master’s of Science in Human Genetics/Genetic Counseling from Sarah Lawrence College.
 Sharon’s research interest lies in psychiatric diseases in pregnancy and their treatment, and prevention of prenatal isotretinoin exposures.
 As a genetic counselor, the counseling aspects of teratogen counseling services are also a primary focus for her.